 Winter has arrived and as the colder temperatures have set in, Winter Dysentery may be affecting the herd.
 Winter Dysentery is a highly contagious GI disorder that affects adult dairy cattle primarily during winter.
 Current research indicates that it is caused by a particular strain of Coronavirus that attacks the intestinal lignin of adult dairy cattle.
 Winter Dysentery is typically spread through fecal-oral transmission, but viral particles present in respiratory secretions of affected animals may further enhance transmission.
 This disease can spread through an entire herd within 7 to 10 days.
-Winter Dysentery is rarely fatal, and most animals will recover in a week.
+Winter Dysentery in cows is rarely fatal, and most animals will recover in a week.

 Clinical Signs of Winter Dysentery:

 - Severe, watery, foul-smelling dark green to black diarrhea and may contain

 - Some mild coughing, nasal discharge, and general dehydration

 - Usually seen in one or two more cattle at first, but spreads rapidly, with most older cattle being affected within two weeks

 - Milk yield may be reduced by 50%